Anita Lasker-Wallfisch: Post-war

 In December 2019, Lasker was part of a 60 Minutes story about the music written and performed by prisoners in Auschwitz being preserved by Francesco Lotoro.

 In December 2020, Lasker was awarded the Officer's Cross of the Order of Merit of the Federal Republic of Germany, which was conferred by the President, Frank-Walter Steinmeier.
 The COVID-19 pandemic delayed the presentation of the award until 20 May 2021, when Andreas Michaelis, the German Ambassador in London, presented it in a small informal event at his residence.
 Paraphrasing the presidential award, Michaelis commented: "To this day, you have helped keep the memory of the Holocaust alive for future generations.
 Germany is profoundly grateful to you for this."

+In 2021 Peter Kuhfeld was commissioned by Charles, Prince of Wales to paint a portrait of Lasker as part of the project-exhibition Seven Portraits: Surviving the Holocaust; the portrait is part of the Royal Collection.

 Lasker stars in the 2024 documentary film The Commandant's Shadow, together with Jurgen Höss, the son of Auschwitz concentration camp director Rudolf Höss.
 The film includes Lasker's meeting with Jurgen Höss, accompanied by Lasker's daughter Maya Lasker-Wallfisch and Höss's son Kai Höss, both of whom have major roles in the documentary.

 On the occasion of her 100th birthday in July 2025, she was visited (without press) by King Charles III.
+On Holocaust Memorial Day in 2026 she joined other holocaust survivors and their families at Buckingham Palace where she re-met King Charles.
+The King was re-showing the portraits that he had commissioned in 2022 including her, Zigi Shipper and Helen Aronson.